 The Udall Scholarship is a merit-based scholarship for outstanding college students who intend to pursue careers related to the environment, or Native American or Alaska Native students who intend to pursue careers in Native American health care or tribal public policy.
 The Foundation seeks future leaders across a wide spectrum of environmental fields such as policy, engineering, science, education, urban planning and renewal, business, health, justice, and economics.
 The Foundation also seeks future Native American and Alaska Native leaders in public and community health care, tribal government, and public policy affecting Native American communities, including land and resource management, economic development, and education.

-The UNCF/Merck Science Initiative awards scholarships and fellowships for African American science students at three levels: tuition support and opportunities for research experience for undergraduate science and engineering students in a state-of-the-art research facility, graduate student dissertation support in biomedically relevant life or physical sciences and engineering, and postdoctoral support in biomedical research.
+The UNCF/Merck Science Initiatives award scholarships and fellowships for African American science students, including graduate student dissertation support in biomedically relevant life or physical sciences and engineering, and postdoctoral support in biomedical research.

 Woodrow Wilson Doctoral Dissertation in Women’s Studies

 The Woodrow Wilson Doctoral Dissertation in Women’s Studies offers Women’s Studies Fellowships which are provided to Ph.D. candidates at institutions in the United States who will complete their dissertations during the fellowship year.
 The most competitive applications include not only a clear, thorough, and compelling description of the candidate’s work, but also evidence of an enduring interest in and commitment to women’s issues and scholarship on women.